madcampos/madcampos.github.io/src/content/blog/2023/06/xml-is-not-dead.md

 summary: "A quick post about styling XML feeds and other uses for XML."
 image: "./arcane-c-incantations.jpg"
 imageAlt: 'AI generated image for the prompt: "an arcane incantation on an old manuscript with C++ code"'
+updates:
+  - "2024-01-14 - Fixed link to feed.xml and added a link to the RSS feeds."
 tags:
   - "XML"
   - "web"